AnasBuhayh/customer-reviews-analysis/README.md

 # Conclusion

 The project was successful in extracting the features of the product using TF-IDF.
 Measuring the accuracy of the sentiment analysis using TextBlob is a challenge without labeling the data.
-Implementing the XGBoost classifier to predict the star ratings using adjectives was not promising, with an accuracy of 72%.
+Implementing the XGBoost classifier to predict the star ratings using adjectives was promising, with an accuracy of 72%.
 Modifying the parameters can help to increase the accuracy.